Therapy in the Forest, LLC

 John Barnes recommends daily shorter sessions (no less than 5 minutes) and longer week-end sessions (at least half an hour).
 Self treatment is how you reinforce in your structure that, yes, I really want these changes in my body.
 I often say "Your body is always the result of what you have done with it so far".
 The body of a marathon runner is very different than that of a coach potatoe or a wrestler.
 Everyone understands that.
 The same is true for going through treatment and getting rid of restrictions.

 Self treatment can be as simple as placing a small ball under your buttocks and "melt" over it for 5 minutes or as complex as a full self unwinding with all kinds of movement and expression.
 You can use your hands, positioning, a foam roll, different sizes balls, a sacro-wedgy, etc.

 Your therapist will teach you self treatment as you go through treatment sessions.
 As with everything else: the more you do it, the better you get at it.

 Joyce Patterson, PT - "Comprehensive Myofascial Self Treatment".

 This video is by Aaron LeBauer, a physical therapist in NC showing how to work with a ball:

 and with a Theracane:

 And here is Scott van Niekerk with the foam roll:

-Also focused on Pelvic Physical Therapy, primarily using JFB MFR
+Specialized in Pelvic Physical Therapy/Pelvic floor therapy, primarily using JFB MFR